On this page:

 Pre-existing Vineland-3

-If a Vineland-3 Teacher Form Comprehensive Version has been completed within the past 12 months a new Vineland-3 is not required.
+If a Vineland-3 Teacher Form Comprehensive Version has been completed within 12 months of the date the profile was requested a new Vineland-3 is not required.
 The existing score can be provided as supporting information at the time of the profile request.
 Parent/carer(s) consent will need to be obtained to enable this score to be used for Vineland-3 reports not held by the school.

-The facilitator service will confirm that the request contains all required information.
+The facilitator service will confirm that the screening requirements are met.

-If the school has provided all the required information and the request requirements are met, the school will receive communication from the facilitator service with information about next steps, including providing supporting information and completing the profile information form and the optional school-wide adjustment form .
+The school will receive communication from the facilitator service with information about next steps, including providing supporting information and completing the profile information form in the DIFS Portal and the optional school-wide adjustment form (DOCX)External Link .

 Disability Inclusion regional implementation teams and other area workforces are available to support the profile request process.